Generalising Collins' Theorem: Introduction

 In the case of a one-relator group with torsion, the above results can be strengthened \cite{C1}: The second case $M(Y\cap Z)*C$ in Theorem \ref{Co1} cannot occur, and in Theorem \ref{Co2} one can replace ``cyclic'' by ``trivial''.

+The importance of Collins' results has been highlighted in a number of recent advances by Linton on one-relator groups (cf. for example \cite{L1,L2} or the survey in \cite[Chapter 2]{LN}).
+A key issue in this work is the intersections of edge-stabilisers in the Bass-Serre tree of the HNN extension in the Magnus hierarchy -- which are of course conjugates of the Magnus subgroups of the vertex stabilisers.

 In \cite{H05}, the first-named author generalised Theorem \ref{Co1} -- and also the stronger version in the torsion case -- to the situation of one-relator products of locally indicable groups.
-The purpose of the present paper is to provide analogous generalisations of both versions of Theorem \ref{Co2}.
+The present paper provides analogous generalisations of both versions of Theorem \ref{Co2}.
 Specifically, we prove the following two results.

 \begin{thmA} Let $\{G_\lambda;\lambda\in\Lambda\}$ be a collection of locally indicable groups, let $R\in \ast_{\lambda\in\Lambda} G_\lambda$ be a cyclically reduced word of free product length at least $2$, and let $G:=(\ast_{\lambda\in\Lambda} G_\lambda)/\<\<R\>\>$, where $\<\<R\>\>$ denotes the normal closure of $R$.
 Let $I,J$ be subsets of $\Lambda$ and $g\in \ast_{\lambda\in\Lambda} G_\lambda$.
 If the intersection of $\ast_{i\in I} G_i$ and $g^{-1}\cdot\left(\ast_{j\in J} G_j\right)\cdot g$ in $G$ is not cyclic, then there are elements $h\in \ast_{j\in J} G_j$ and $k\in \ast_{i\in I} G_i$ such that $g=hk$ in $G$. \end{thmA}